-Before you start, specify certain basic settings on the "General" tab.
+Before you begin, make a few basic settings in the "General" tab.
 You can specify the following:

-- Whether the operational LED switches off or displays that the device is operating. - Whether a push-button emits a sound when activated. - Which remote control IR range (infrared range) the push-buttons react to. - How the date and time are received. - Whether and how the time is sent cyclically to the bus. - How long the push-button's start-up delay should be after bus voltage recovery.
+- Whether the operational LED switches off or displays that the device is operating. - How the date and time are received. - Whether and how the time is sent cyclically to the bus. - How large the start-up delay for the device should be after bus voltage recovery.